 Dance, much like team sports, can teach children important and invaluable lessons.
 Self-control and discipline are primary characteristics needed for dance.
 Not only do you have to practice regularly, but you have to keep yourself in the proper positions to perform the moves that you need to do.
 Your child will also learn to cooperate with others, share attention, and learn to take turns.
 Each of these is important skills that any young child needs to develop.
 Dance is available to children of a young age, or so than many team sports.
 Your child will gain the benefits of being part of a group since many of the dances involve the entire class.

 Your child will also learn about beat, rhythm, and music when they participate in a dance class.
 They will also gain coordination as a result of the classes.
 Dance is a wonderful way to encourage exercise and physical fitness.
 When you teach your child the importance of movement and fitness at a young age, you instill the mindset they will need to stay physically fit to the rest of their lives.
 This will help them to live a more fulfilling life.

 Dance can help build your child’s self-esteem.
-As your child learns new dances and accomplishes their tasking goals each week, they can’t help but to feel better about themselves.
+As your child learns new dances and accomplishes their tasking goals each week, they can’t help but feel better about themselves.
 It is important, though, to watch your child closely and make sure they are not in a dance class that they find frustrating.
-Otherwise their self-esteem will go down.
-That you won’t the dance class your child participates in to be challenging, you don’t want them to be so challenging that your child is not having fun.
+Otherwise, their self-esteem will go down.
+That you want the dance class to your child participates in to be challenging, you don’t want them to be so challenging that your child is not having fun.

 Social skills are an invaluable asset that is talk to your children to dance.
 More importantly, though, it can be a wonderful way to teach children what it means to be part of something that is bigger than themselves and their own desires.